google/neuroglancer/src/neuroglancer/sliceview/image_layer_rendering.md

 based on the the single- or multi-channel values associated with the corresponding voxel.

-The fragment shader code can be entered interactively from the dropdown menu for an image layer, or programmatically by specifying a `'shader'` property of the JSON specification of the image layer.
+The fragment shader code can be entered interactively from the side panel for an image layer, or programmatically by specifying a `'shader'` property of the JSON specification of the image layer.

 ## Shader language